SzymekNawrocki/SzymekNawrocki/README.md

 Web Developer and Computer Science student
 ------------------------------------------

 I started learning programming in October 2023.
 The infinite puzzle that is this subject has completely absorbed me.
-I am currently at the point of honing my skills and looking for a job.
+I am currently at the point of sharpening my skills and looking for a job.

 * 🌍  I'm based in Olsztyn
 * 🖥️  See my portfolio at [My Website](http://szymeknawrocki.github.io/SzymonNawrocki-Portfolio/)